AmirWeiser/opentelemetry-aws-eks-gitops/README.md

 ```bash
 cd eks/backend
 ```

-### Change configuration to match your AWS region and unique bucket name
+### Change configuration to match your AWS region and unique bucket name and then Initialize Terraform:

-Initialize Terraform:

 ```bash
 terraform init